How to Deploy Windows App Win32 Using Intune |Language Pack

 • Example – Add-WindowsPackage -online “C:\Windows\Temp\LanPack\Microsoft-Windows-Client-Language-Pack_x64_en-gb.cab”

-NOTE! – In this guide, I’m going to use the PowerShell command to install a language pack.
+NOTE! – In this guide, I will use the PowerShell command to install a language pack.

 Deploy Windows App Win32 Using Intune | Language Pack

-As I mentioned above Intune Win32 application deployment is the best option to deploy Windows 10 Language Pack.
+As I mentioned above, the Intune Win32 application deployment is the best option for deploying Windows 10 Language Pack.
 Let’s create a batch file to deploy this CAB file via Intune and then create the IntuneWin package.

 NOTE! – I don’t know whether this is the best way to deploy the Language pack to Intune managed Windows 10 devices.
 Let me know in the comments what you think?